Capable agents, contained by design.

 What makes a workflow a good first pilot?

 The best first pilots usually involve repeated manual work, multiple systems, messy inputs, and a clear business payoff if execution becomes faster or more consistent.
+AI-assisted quoting is a common fit when inbound requests need a margin-aware offer draft before a human sends anything.

 Do we need mature internal APIs before this can work?